 You can do this by ensuring the water temperature is warm as they tend to feel colder when they are sick or dying and by adding a little bit of salt to the tank, which will help ease any swelling or discomfort.

 It is also essential to know how to clean a betta fish tank as poor water quality, and a dirty environment will only add to your betta’s stress levels.
-Learning how often to change betta water, and understanding the best water for betta fish will provide them with all of the oxygen and nutrients they need to remain comfortable.
+Learning how often to change betta water, and understanding which is the best water to use will provide them with all of the oxygen and nutrients they need to remain comfortable.

 If your betta is in a small tank, try and provide a bigger tank while it is dying.
 A larger tank with ornaments and plants is much less stressful to a betta fish.

 Once your beloved betta has passed away, you can remove them from the tank, bury them in your garden, or flush them down the toilet.

 Some people like to keep their betta fish in a jar on their mantle as a way to remember them.

 If you have young children, they will probably get distraught by your betta fish’s death, so this is a perfect opportunity to teach them about death.
 You could make a little box from cardboard and have a proper send-off to celebrate their life.

 If you are confident that your betta fish is dying and you are finding it difficult watching them suffer, you could always consider euthanizing your betta fish which will end its suffering quickly and peacefully.

 I won’t cover the subject of euthanization in-depth as it will be perfect for another article, however, there are a few effective ways to help your betta fish die easily.